echocat/gradle-golang-plugin/README.md

     [Oracle JDK download page](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and download the latest version or use your favorite package manager to install it.

-2. Download and extract [gradle-wrapper.zip](assets/gradle-wrapper.zip) in root directory of your project.
+2. Download and extract [gradle-wrapper.zip](assets/gradle-wrapper.zip) into root directory of your project.
     > To use the Gradle Wrapper is the recommend solution because there is not requirement of other tools.
 All is shipped with the your project (excluding the JDK).
 Other way is install [Gradle](https://www.gradle.org/) direct on your computer.